Facebook Marketplace is a great place to make extra cash or save a few bucks, but it pays to be careful

 Sources:

-• Steven McKeon, ethical hacker and founder and CEO of MacguyverTech and MacNerd; video interview, May 2, 2024
+• Steven McKeon, ethical hacker and CEO of MacguyverTech; video interview, May 2, 2024

-• Zulfikar Ramzan, PhD, cybersecurity expert and chief scientist and executive vice president of product and development at Aura; video interview, May 3, 2024
+• Zulfikar Ramzan, PhD, chief technology and artificial intelligence officer at Point Wild; video interview, May 3, 2024

-• Robert Siciliano, cybersecurity expert and co-founder of Protect Now; interview, September 2019
+• Robert Siciliano, head of cybersecurity at Protect Now; interview, September 2019

 • Tom Patire, personal safety expert; interview, September 2019